Gay couples in the Bible? When many gay people read the Bible they see gay couples that heterosexuals miss.

 Gay Couples In The Bible?
 David is memorializing far more than nonsexual friendship when he sings of Jonathan’s incredible love for him.

 Are you gay or lesbian?
 Do you have a friend or family member who is gay or lesbian?
-Did it ever occur to you that God placed this story in the Bible to affirm His blessing on committed, faithful, noncultic gay and lesbian relationships?
+Did it ever occur to you that God placed this story in the Bible to affirm His blessing on committed faithful non-cultic gay and lesbian relationships and on gay marriage?
 Pray about that for a while.

 God loves His gay and lesbian children and He did NOT leave us without affirmation of our relationships.
-David, the greatest hero of the Old Testament and a wonderful type of Christ is presented in scripture as a same sex attracted man who intimately loved another man.
+David, the greatest hero of the Old Testament and a wonderful type of Christ is presented in scripture as a bisexual and/or a same sex attracted man who intimately loved another man.

-And David sings his eulogy in public, accompanying himself on his harp, in front of his hard-charging, testerone-laden, Philistine-fighting, army of mighty men!
+And David sings his eulogy in public, accompanying himself on his harp, in front of his hard-charging, testosterone-laden, Philistine-fighting, army of mighty men!

-And his army does not desert him.
-No one trots out Leviticus 18:22 and 20:13, divorces them from their context of shrine prostitution and insists to the grieving King that gay relationships are wrong.
+And according to the Bible and King David, Jonathan won that contest hands down!
+Have you considered that David's army does not desert him?
+No one trots out Leviticus 18:22 and 20:13, divorces them from their context of shrine prostitution and insists to the grieving King that gay relationships are wrong and his covenant partnership with Crown Prince Jonathan was sinfully wrong.

 After reading the Jonathan and David story as God the Holy Spirit presents it in scripture, it is difficult for any honest Christian to conclude that there are no gay couples in the Bible.